Fujifilm X-H1 vs Sony A7S

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the A7S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A7S has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
+Both the X-H1 and the A7S have been discontinued, but can regularly be found used on ebay.
+The A7S was replaced by the Sony A7S II, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-H1 better than the Sony A7S or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.